AdobeDocs/graphql-mesh-gateway/src/pages/mesh/index.md

 <InlineAlert variant="info" slots="text"/>

-Due to the nature of caching, you may need to perform a few queries to warm the cache, before seeing a performance increase.
+Due to the nature of caching, you may need to run a few queries to warm the cache before you see a performance increase.

 ## Where to go next